coolcorn/devo/index.md

 It also covers the upcoming [renovation](renovation) of the school building.

+I think it would be nice to have a way for parents to easily communicate with each other online and toward this end I'm experimenting with a Q&A (question and answer) system at https://devo.shapado.com .
+That site is currently riddled with advertising because I'm not paying for it but even if I do start paying a monthly fee, I'll want to back up the data (in case the site ever goes away), so I've started doing so on a [questions](questions) page.

 Other topics will be added, no doubt.
 A list of [recent changes][] is available.

 <ul class="posts">